ShinyHunters: Lawsuits

 ShinyHunters group is under investigation by the FBI, the Indonesian police, and the Indian police for the Tokopedia breach.
 Tokopedia's CEO and founder also confirmed this claim via a statement on Twitter.

 Minted company reported the group's hack to US federal law enforcement authorities; the investigation is underway.

 Administrative documents from California reveal how ShinyHunters' hack has led to Mammoth Media, the creator of the app Wishbone, getting hit with a class-action lawsuit.

 Animal Jam stated that they are preparing to report ShinyHunters to the FBI Cyber Task Force and notify all affected emails.
 They have also created a 'Data Breach Alert' on their site to answer questions related to the breach.

 BigBasket filed a First Information Report (FIR) on November 6, 2020, to the Bengaluru Police to investigate the incident.

 Dave also initiated an investigation against the group for the company's security breach.
 The investigation is ongoing and the company is coordinating with local law enforcement and the FBI.

 Wattpad stated that they reported the incident to law enforcement and engaged third-party security experts to assist them in an investigation.

+Following the ransomware attack on Jaguar and Land Rover, which M&S hackers claimed responsibility for as first reported by the Telegraph, also linked to the groups Scattered Spider and ShinyHunters, the National Cyber Security Centre, part of GCHQ, is understood to be monitoring the situation.